ChiaraSolito/ChiaraSolito/README.md

 - 👋 Hi, I’m @ChiaraSolito!
 I'm a student in AI!
 - 👀 I’m interested in Artificial Intelligence and Data Science with particular attention to biological and medical data
 - 🌱 I’m currently enrolled in the Master's Degree in Artificial Intelligence @ UniVR
-- 🌍 Right now you can find me in Lisbon, where I'm working on my master thesis @ULisboa
+- 🌍 I just returned from Lisbon, where I was working on my master thesis @ULisboa
 - 📫 How to reach me: via email @ chiara.solito@studenti.univr.it